In this section

 DeviceLogonEvents — logon events on endpoints.
 Local and remote (RDP, network) logon types.

 These five tables collectively provide the endpoint hunting surface.
-They are required for TH9 (endpoint persistence), TH10 (lateral movement), and TH12 (ransomware pre-encryption).
+They are required for TH9 (endpoint threats), TH10 (lateral movement), and TH12 (pre-ransomware activity).

 What they miss: Cloud-plane activity (identity, email, SaaS).
 An attacker operating entirely through the browser or Graph API without dropping files or executing processes on the endpoint generates zero events in these tables.